fogus/spiel/pyramidenspiel/carbonite-dice/README.markdown

 > For example, a Vault with 2 red trees would further score
 > (7 + 7) * 2 = 28 points

-Finally, take the score of your Vault and multiply it by the value of the pips on the turn markers to get your final score.
+Finally, take the score of your Vault and multiply it by the last successful turn number (i.e. the value of the pips on the Turn Markers minus 1) to get your final score.

 > For example, a Vault with 2 red trees, ending on turn 6 would score
 > ((7 + 7) * 2) * 6 = 168 total points